Mjons/abc-neo-cloud/EXORAXIQ_RLS_FIX.md

 FROM pg_class
 WHERE relname = 'exoraxiq_assessments';

--- Should show 2 policies
+-- Should show 3 policies
 SELECT policyname, cmd, roles
 FROM pg_policies
 WHERE tablename = 'exoraxiq_assessments';

+-- Should show GRANT permissions
+SELECT grantee, privilege_type
+FROM information_schema.role_table_grants
+WHERE table_name = 'exoraxiq_assessments'
+  AND grantee = 'anon';

 -- ============================================================================
 -- SUCCESS MESSAGE